1.5 million reasons you should have TPD insurance

 When TPD insurance cover is needed, the payout is life-changing

-Jessica* is a self-confessed believer in appropriate insurance.
+Jessica* is a self-confessed believer in taking out appropriate cover.

 “He thought insurance was a waste of money,” she says.
-“But when I got pregnant with our first child, I decided that I would just do it for him, so I paid for an insurance policy covering him for total and permanent disability (TPD) cover.”
+“But when I got pregnant with our first child, I decided that I would just do it for him, so I paid for an insurance policy covering him for total and permanent disability, or TPD.”

 “If he was incapacitated, I was the claimant and he was the life insured,” she explains.